stratifIAD/unet-pytorch/README.md

 ## Running the experiments:
 ### **Experiment 01:**
-This uses the 8 WSI images in the dataset and the Macenko color normalization method.
+This experiment uses the 8 WSI images in the dataset and the Macenko color normalization method.

 - For the 128x128 patch-size dataset, with cross validation and cross testing:
 ```shell